+Did you know that 20% of the students who graduate from the University of Utah receive a degree in a major from the College of Social & Behavioral Science?
 Working jointly with the College of Social & Behavioral Science, the LEAP Program has created SBS-LEAP, A two course experience, specifically focused on helping you determine the social science major for you.
-The two classes are

 This fall semester course focuses on how the multiple disciplines in the social sciences attempt to explain human behavior and understand the complexities of human societies.
 During the second half of the semester students, working in teams, will apply their knowledge of one of the social science disciplines in order to explain, understand and interpret a social problem of importance in society today.
 As part of the team project, students will learn how to research, work in teams and present their research findings in a conference-like setting.

 In the second semester of Social & Behavioral Science LEAP the focus is on broadening our understanding of the diversity of experience in America.
 We examine literature that offers a variety of contemporary perspectives on equality, race, and opportunity in America.
 The variety of perspectives allows this course to fulfill the University’s Diversity requirement.